-- Brush a 9 or 10 cup bundt pan with soft butter, covering every angle surface, and coat with flour, shaking off excess.
-Put pan in the refrigerator while making the batter.
+- Brush a 9 or 10 cup (26cm) bundt pan with soft butter, covering every angle and surface, and coat with flour, shaking off excess.
+Put the pan in the refrigerator while making the batter.

-- Alternative spray with baking spray that has flour in it.
+- Alternatively spray with baking spray that has flour in it.

-- Sift flour, baking powder and salt.
+- Sift the rest of the flour, baking powder and salt.
 Set aside.
 I have the ingredients measured and sift them directly over the batter.

 - In a large bowl, beat butter until creamy.
 Slowly add sugar and beat 2 minutes.